Multi-Session Client-Centered Treatment Outcome Evaluation in Psychotherapy: Experiments

-\paragraph{Impact on Items-aware Reasoning.} The ablation study, as shown in Figure~\ref{fig:ablation}, demonstrates the significant impact of items-aware reasoning on both psychological assessment and treatment outcomes evaluation tasks.
-Removing this feature led to a substantial decline in performance across all models.
-For psychological assessment tasks, models like GPT-4o and GPT-4 experienced noticeable drops in their ability to accurately detect symptoms and assess severity, as reflected by decreases in F1 scores and increases in error metrics.
-Similarly, in treatment outcomes evaluation, the absence of items-aware reasoning resulted in reduced performance, though the impact was less pronounced compared to psychological assessment.
-These results underscore the importance of items-aware reasoning in improving the precision of the models in these tasks.
+\paragraph{Impact of Items-aware Reasoning.} The ablation study (Figure~\ref{fig:ablation}) demonstrates that items-aware reasoning is crucial for both psychological assessment and treatment outcomes evaluation.
+Removing this feature significantly decreased performance across all models.
+For psychological assessment, models like GPT-4o and GPT-4 less accurately detected symptoms and assessed severity, which lowered F1 scores and increased error metrics.
+Similarly, performance in treatment outcomes evaluation also dropped, though the impact was less pronounced.
+These results underscore that items-aware reasoning improves the models' precision for these tasks.